 The Ventolin inhaler contains a medicine called salbutamol sulfate.
 This belongs to a group of medicines called fast acting bronchodilators.
 Bronchodilators help the airways of your lungs open and stay open for longer.
 This makes it easier to breathe and helps relieve symptoms of wheeze and breathlessness that occur in asthmatics.

-Before using your inhaler it is important to breathe as slowly as possible.
+Before using your Ventolin inhaler, it is important to breathe as slowly as possible and settle down the rhythm of your breathing.
 Following this, follow the steps below:

 - Stand or sit upright